Schmidt–Pechan prism: Reflection losses

 As the incidence angle on the lower surface of the lower prism is less than the critical angle, total internal reflection does not occur.
 To mitigate this problem, a mirror coating is used on this surface.
-Typically an aluminum mirror coating (reflectivity of 87% to 93%) or silver mirror coating (reflectivity of 95% to 98%) is used.
+Typically an aluminum mirror coating (reflectivity of 87–93%) or silver mirror coating (reflectivity of 95–98%) is used.

 The transmission of the prism can be further improved by using a dielectric coating rather than a metallic mirror coating.
 This causes the prism surfaces to act as a dielectric mirror.
 A well-designed dielectric coating can provide a reflectivity of more than 99% across the visible light spectrum.
 This reflectivity is much improved compared to either an aluminum or silver mirror coating and the performance of the Schmidt–Pechan prism is similar to the Porro prism or the Abbe–Koenig prism.

 The necessary mirror coating not only adds a manufacturing step, but it makes the Schmidt–Pechan roof prism lossier than the other image erectors using Porro prism or Abbe–Koenig prism that rely only on total internal reflections.
-A dielectric mirror coating is comparable in reflection effectivity, but makes the Schmidt-Pechan more expensive.
+A dielectric mirror coating is comparable in reflection effectivity, but makes the Schmidt–Pechan more expensive.

 Phase correction

-The Schmidt-Pechan furthermore shares the phase correction problems with other roof prisms.
-Schmidt-Pechan prism and other roof prism binoculars benefit from phase-correction coatings to minimize these problems and substantially improve resolution and contrast.
+The Schmidt–Pechan furthermore shares the phase correction problems with other roof prisms.
+Schmidt–Pechan prism and other roof prism binoculars benefit from phase-correction coatings to minimize these problems and substantially improve resolution and contrast.